 Service as Action encourages students to participate in activities that make a positive difference to the lives of others and to the environment.
 Action is taken in service with others.
 Service as Action arises from the curriculum.
 Learning about important issues, informing others, engaging in advocacy, organizing and taking individual and collaborative action are all forms of Service as Action.
 Action is followed by reflection, where students consider the impact of their actions on both the community and their own development.

-The IB states the following www.ibo.org
+www.ibo.org